Sakuraco Logo

 Two men making what is mochi (yomogi.mugwort) flavor in a traditional pestle.

 For many Japanese, making mochi (glutinous rice cakes) is a time-honored tradition.
 But do you know how mochi is made?
-As a variety of Japanese cakes made from sticky rice dough, mochi comes in many different shapes and flavors.
+Mochi is a variety of Japanese cakes made from sticky rice dough.
+It comes in many different shapes and flavors.
 Some popular options include mochi balls filled with sweet red bean paste, sprinkled with soybean flour, or grilled and wrapped in seaweed.

 What is mochi?